BACK TO PART 4

 Course context

-A direct response to the tragic fire at Grenfell Tower, the Edinburgh Schools scandal, and a new regulatory landscape (including the introduction of ARB and RIBA’s core competencies for ‘Health and Life Safety’ and the passing of the Building Safety Act 2022), Design for Life? responds to the professional, moral and ethical imperative of all architects and practitioners in the building industry to equip themselves with the essential and latest fire, health and life safety knowledge, and to learn how to apply it in practice.
+A direct response to the tragic fire at Grenfell Tower, the Edinburgh Schools scandal, and a new regulatory landscape, Design for Life responds to the professional, moral and ethical imperative of architects and building industry stakeholders to equip themselves with the essential and latest fire, health and life safety knowledge, and to learn how to apply it in practice.

 Course format and objectives